JosCla/SimpleSoko/README.md

 ### File format
 The first three numbers in the file represent the height of the level, the width of the level, and the number of metadata entries to read.

-The next few rows (specified by the height) represent the level itself.
+The next few rows (number of rows specified by the level height) represent the level itself.
 Here is what each character represents:
 ```
 [#] - Wall
 [ ] - Floor